Anastomose/GF_Repo/source/bananabar.rst

 Place rack in the middle of the oven and preheat to 350 F, grease 8-inch pan.

-Combine dry ingredients and whisk separately. :guilabel: `BAKING SODA!
+Combine dry ingredients and whisk separately. :guilabel:`BAKING SODA!
 SODA! *NOT* BAKING POWDER`

 Make sure butter is soft/room temp.
 Whip together butter and sugar, add eggs, mix well.
 Add vanilla, lemon juice, and then mashed banana last.

-Combine wet and dry in the mixer.
+Combine wet and dry mixes in the mixer.

 Bake 25 to 30 minutes until center is cooked.